google/knative-gcp/docs/install/dataplane-service-account.md

 Service Account which grants the `iam.serviceAccountAdmin` permission to the Controller.
-As an example, if you followed the instructions above, then any user that can make a Knative-GCP source or Channel (e.g. `CloudAuditLogsSource`, `CloudPubSubSource`, etc.) can cause the Kubernetes Service Account `default-cre-pubsub` to be created.
+As an example, if you followed the instructions above, then any user that can make a Knative-GCP source or Channel (e.g. `CloudAuditLogsSource`, `CloudPubSubSource`, etc.) can cause the Kubernetes Service Account `default-cre-dataplane` to be created.
-If they can also create Pods in that namespace, then they can make a Pod that uses the Google Service Account `cre-pubsub` credentials.
+If they can also create Pods in that namespace, then they can make a Pod that uses the Google Service Account `cre-dataplane` credentials.

 ### Option 2.
 Export Service Account Keys And Store Them as Kubernetes Secrets